cloudforet-io/cloudforet-io.github.io/content/en/blog/article/how-to-contribute/index.md

 ```

-SpaceONE Documentation uses Docsy Hugo themes.
+Cloudforet Documentation uses Docsy Hugo themes.
 So, we strongly recommend pulling in the submodule and other development dependencies by running the following.

 ```bash
 # pull in the Docsy submodule